clicon/clixon-docs/cli.rst

    show config
    example 23

-The effect of typing the commands above will be of calling the callbacks: `cli_show_config` and `mycallback`.
+The effect of typing the commands above is calling the callbacks: `cli_show_config` and `mycallback`.
 Both these functions must exist as C-functions.
 In fact, `cli_show_config` is a library function available in the Clixon libs, while `mycallback` is defined in the main example CLI plugin.

 In this way, a designer writes cli command specifications which invokes C-callbacks.
 If there are no appropriate callbacks the